how to write an annotated bibliographyHow to Write an Annotated Bibliography: A Complete UK Guide

+Learning how to write an annotated bibliography is an essential skill for UK university students.
 An annotated bibliography is a list of sources where each reference is followed by a short paragraph that summarises and evaluates it.
 UK tutors set it to make sure you have engaged critically with your reading before writing a literature review or dissertation.
 This complete guide explains what an annotated bibliography is, what each annotation should contain, the difference between descriptive and critical annotations, and how to format it correctly.

 What Is an Annotated Bibliography?